kristopherjohnson/MenubarCountdown/README.md

 v2.0 (work in progress)

-- Updated for OS X 10.10 and newer, with 64-bit support
+- Updated for macOS 10.14 and newer, with 64-bit support
 - Code translated to Swift
 - When timer is stopped, menubar displays small hourglass icon rather than 00:00:00, to conserve menubar space.
 - Add option to repeat alert sound after timer expiration, until it is acknowledged